Preimplantation Genetic Diagnosis (PGD) Program

 Preimplantation genetic diagnosis (PGD) is a form of genetic testing used with in vitro fertilization (IVF).
-Your physician may recommend PGD if there is a chance that your embryos will be affected by certain chromosomal problems or a sex-linked disorder.
+Your physician may recommend PGD if there is a chance that your embryos will be affected by certain chromosomal problems or genetic disorders.
 These conditions can prevent implantation of embryos, lead to pregnancy loss, or result in the birth of a child with physical problems or developmental disabilities.

-The PGD procedure allows genetic testing to be performed on early embryos prior to implantation and pregnancy development, thereby decreasing the likelihood of a chromosomal abnormality or sex-linked disorder.
+The PGD procedure allows genetic testing to be performed on early embryos prior to implantation and pregnancy development, thereby decreasing the likelihood of a chromosomal abnormality or a genetic disorder.